sudar/posts-by-tag/readme.txt

 posts_by_tag($tags, $number, $exclude = FALSE, $excerpt = FALSE, $thumbnail = FALSE, $order_by = "date", $order = "desc", author = FALSE, date = FALSE, $content = FALSE, $exclude_current_post = FALSE, $tag_links = FALSE);

-*   $tags (string) - set of comma seperated tags.
+*   $tags (string) - set of comma separated tags.
 If you leave this empty, then the tags from the current post will be used.
 *   $number (number) - number of posts to display
 *   $exclude (bool) - Where to include the tags or exclude the tags
 *   $excerpt (bool) - To display post excerpts or not